Actindo-AG/Documentation/Taxes/Integration/02_ManageTaxClasses.md

 ![Tax classes](../../Assets/Screenshots/Taxes/Settings/TaxClasses/TaxClasses.png "[Tax classes]")

 1. Click the ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add) button in the upper left corner.
-A new data entry line is displayed.
+A new data input line is displayed.

-2. Enter the desired tax class name in the entry line.
+2. Enter the desired tax class name in the input line.

 3. Click the [SAVE] button.
 The tax class has been saved.